finos/technical-oversight-committee/voting.md

 The TOC elects a Chair (serving a 2 year term), who will have a seat on the Governing Board.
 It is their responsibility to act as a liaison between the TOC and GB, and manage the TOC activities effectively.

-There is a minimum participation threshold for TOC members, with the expectation that they attend at least 50% of the ~monthly~ scheduled TOC meetings, over a rolling quarter.
+There is a minimum participation threshold for TOC members, with the expectation that they attend at least 50% of the scheduled TOC meetings, over a rolling quarter.
 If a member fails to meet this threshold, it triggers a discussion with the Chair, who will use their discretion to determine whether that member should release their seat, by making a recommendation to the GB.

 TOC elections happen at most twice per calendar year.
 At the beginning Q1 and Q3 if there are any vacant TOC seats, a vote is held.
 Note, the composition of 6 seats filled via Governing Board vote and 6 via leadership vote is maintained through his voting process, with the exact seat numbers being determined based on vacancies.